-This greater efficacy of combination treatment has led to the development of fixed combination inhalers that deliver both glucocorticosteroid and long-acting β_2 -agonist simultaneously (fluticasone propionate plus salmeterol, budesonide plus formoterol).
-Controlled studies have shown that delivering this therapy in a combination inhaler is as effective as giving each drug separately^{64, 65}.
-Fixed combination inhalers are more convenient for patients, may increase compliance66, and ensure that the long-acting β_2 agonist is always accompanied by a glucocorticosteroid.
+This greater efficacy of combination treatment has led to the development of fixed combination inhalers that deliver both glucocorticosteroid and long-acting β2-agonist simultaneously (fluticasone propionate plus salmeterol, budesonide plus formoterol).
+Controlled studies have shown that delivering this therapy in a combination inhaler is as effective as giving each drug separately.
+Fixed combination inhalers are more convenient for patients, may increase compliance, and ensure that the long-acting $\beta_2$ agonist is always accompanied by a glucocorticosteroid.
 In addition, combination inhalers containing formoterol and budesonide may be used for both rescue and maintenance.
-Both components of budesonide-formoterol given as needed contribute to enhanced protection from severe exacerbations in patients receiving combination therapy for maintenance^{67,194} and provide improvements in asthma control at relatively low doses of treatment67-70.
+Both components of budesonide-formoterol given as needed contribute to enhanced protection from severe exacerbations in patients receiving combination therapy for maintenance and provide improvements in asthma control at relatively low doses of treatment67-70.
+(See Appendix B, GINA Pocket Guide updated 2009 for information on Asthma Combination Medications For Adults and Children 5 Years and Older.)

-Long-acting β_2 -agonists may also be used to prevent exercise-induced bronchospasm, and for this purpose may provide longer protection than rapid-acting inhaled β_2 -agonists71.
+Long-acting $\beta_2$ -agonists when used as a combination medication with inhaled glucocorticosteroids, may also be used to prevent exercise-induced bronchospasm, and for this purpose may provide longer protection than rapidacting inhaled $\beta_2$ -agonists.
 Salmeterol and formoterol provide a similar duration of bronchodilation and protection against bronchoconstrictors, but there are pharmacological differences between them.
-Formoterol has a more rapid onset of action than salmeterol^{72, 73}, which may make formoterol suitable for symptom relief as well as symptom prevention68.

-Side effects - Therapy with long-acting inhaled β_2 -agonists causes fewer systemic adverse effects-such as cardiovascular stimulation, skeletal muscle tremor, and hypokalemia-than oral therapy.
-The regular use of rapidacting β_2 -agonists in both short and long acting forms may lead to relative refractoriness to β_2 -agonists74.
-Data indicating a possible increased risk of asthma-related death associated with the use of salmeterol in a small group of individuals75 led to advisories from the US Food and Drug Administration (FDA)[‡] and Health Canada[§] that long-acting β_2 -agonists are not a substitute for inhaled or oral glucocorticosteroids, and should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician.
-A metaanalysis of all studies of salmeterol added to inhaled glucocorticosteroids has concluded that this combination does not increase the risk for asthma-related deaths or intubations when compared to inhaled glucocorticosteroids alone205.
-No influence of β_2 -adrenergic receptor phenotypes upon the efficacy or safety of long-acting β_2 -agonist therapy has been observed when administered in combination with inhaled glucocorticosteroids whether by the single inhaler for maintenance and relief method or at a regular fixed dose in adults206.
+Formoterol has a more rapid onset of action than salmeterol, which may make formoterol suitable for symptom relief as well as symptom prevention.
+Side effects - Therapy with long-acting inhaled $\beta_2$ -agonists causes fewer systemic adverse effects-such as cardiovascular stimulation, skeletal muscle tremor, and hypokalemia-than oral therapy.
+The regular use of rapidacting $\beta_2$ -agonists in both short and long acting forms may lead to relative refractoriness to $\beta_2$ -agonists.
+Data indicating a possible increased risk of asthma-related death associated with the use of salmeterol in a small group of individuals led to advisories from the US Food and Drug Administration (FDA) and Health Canada that long-acting $\beta_2$ -agonists are not a substitute for inhaled or oral glucocorticosteroids, and should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician.
+A meta-analysis of all studies of salmeterol added to inhaled glucocorticosteroids has concluded that this combination does not increase the risk for asthma-related deaths or intubations when compared to inhaled glucocorticosteroids alone.
+No influence of β2-adrenergic receptor phenotypes upon the efficacy or safety of long-acting β2-agonist therapy has been observed when administered in combination with inhaled glucocorticosteroids whether by the single inhaler for maintenance and relief method or at a regular fixed dose in adults.